phonopy/phonopy/doc/interfaces.rst

 Interfaces to calculators
 ==========================

-The interfaces for VASP, Wien2k, Pwscf, Abinit, Elk and CRYSTAL are built in to the usual phonopy command.
+The interfaces for VASP, WIEN2k, Quantum ESPRESSO (QE), ABINIT, Elk, SIESTA, and CRYSTAL are built in to the usual phonopy command.
 See the command options and how to invoke each of them at :ref:`force_calculators`.

 Physical unit system for calculator
 ------------------------------------